filipre/signalbot/README.md

 Python package to build your own Signal bots.
 To run the the bot you need to start the [signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api) service and link your device with it.
 Please refer to that project for more details.
 The API server must run in `json-rpc` mode.

+## Getting Started

+Please see https://github.com/filipre/signalbot-example for an example how to use the package and how to build a simple bot.

 ## Classes and API

 *Documentation work in progress.
 Feel free to open an issue for questions.*